Nabla7/TOg-State-Machines-and-Computability/README.md

 evaluation.
 ```

 #### *This answers a lot of questions, ir builds on the further improvements made by Bhattamishra et al. The issues about clarity which surrounded the initial paper by Perez have been adressed at this point.
-Proof rests on showing equivalence with RNN which is proven to be universal*
+Proof rests on showing that transformer can simulate an RNN which is proven to be universal*

 ### Turing Completeness of Bounded-Precision Recurrent Neural Networks (Chung and Siegelaman(!)
 2021)
 https://proceedings.neurips.cc/paper/2021/file/ef452c63f81d0105dd4486f775adec81-Paper.pdf